FROGGS/p6-File-Spec/README.md

 	($volume, $directories, $basename) =
 			File::Spec.path-components( $path );

-The results can be passed to `.join-path` to get back a path equivalent to (usually identical to) the original path.
+The results can be passed to `.join-path` to get back a path equivalent to (but not necessarily identical to) the original path.
+If you want to keep all of the characters involved, use `.splitdir` instead.

 ### join-path